MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-storage-iops.md

 During a point-in-time restore (PITR) operation in Azure Database for MySQL - Flexible Server, a new server is created and data is copied from the source server's storage to the new server's storage.
 This process results in an increased IOPS usage on the source server.

-This increase in IOPS usage is a normal occurrence and doesn't indicate any problems with the source server or the PITR operation.
+The increase in IOPS usage is a normal occurrence and doesn't indicate any problems with the source server or the PITR operation.
 After the PITR operation is complete, the IOPS usage on the source server returns to its usual levels.

 For more information on PITR, see [Backup and restore in Azure Database for MySQL - Flexible Server](./concepts-backup-restore.md).